vercetti322/vercetti322/README.md

 ---

 ## 🌱 Currently Exploring
-- Working on creating a MySQL Local Client with AI integration for analytics on structured data.
+- Working on creating an IntelliJ Plugin to help users connect to Cassandra cluster and perform queries.
 - Desigining & Implementing rule-based trend system for monitoring all SYF Applications.